glennblank/rvg/README.md

 Version 0.1 demonstates how RVG processes WH-questions: following the words who or what, there must be a noun phrase gap in the sentence. python rvg parses sentences from sentin.txt, production syntactic traces like the one shown above. python gramasm.py assembles a grammar, a collection of production rules with ternary vector conditions and changes.
 In versjon 0.1, the grammar is in wh.syn. python lexasm.py assembles a lexicon of words with syntactic categories corresponding to productions in the grammar.
-In vesion 01, the lexicon is wh.lex
+In version 0.1, the lexicon is wh.lex.

 Version 0.2 demonstrates how RVG processes embedding similarly to the human sentence proecssor.
 Right-embedding can iterate indefinietly in the same space, i.e., Martha owns a stick that beat the dog that beat the cat that ate the kid.
-Center-embedding is sharply limited in human sentence processing and can thus requires only storing state in one or two registrs, rather than an unbounded stack:
+Center-embedding is sharply limited in human sentence processing and can thus requires only storing state in one register, rather than an unbounded stack:
 The robot that the man who loves Martha owns broke.
-That's about as much center-embedding of relative clauses as we're likely to generate or understand easily (i.e, in linear time
+That's about as much center-embedding of relative clauses as we're likely to generate or understand easily (i.e, in linear time).

+Version 0.3 also demonstrates how gap constraint from Wh-questions can pass through any number of Complement clauses:
+Who does the woman believe that George saw that Martha loves?
+RVG handles long-distance discontinuities that gives transformational or phrase structure grammars fits!

 ### Dependencies